 Acutance developers keep film grains appearing sharp, while fine-grain solvent developers eat away at the edges of the film grain, giving them a softer, less-pronounced appearance.

 The most common acutance film developer is Rodinal (or Blazinal in Canada).
-This is one of the oldest film developers on the market, and is by far the cheapest developer available.
+This is one of the oldest film developers on the market and is by far the cheapest developer available (making Rodinal an excellent option for film photographers who want to start developing their own film).
 Film photographers love this solution for how sharp and pronounced it makes the film grains appear — especially when developing classic grain emulsions like Tri-X and HP5+.

 Most film developers appreciate the effect.
 In fact, Kodak D-76 was an immediate hit when it was released in the 1920s because of how well it tamed the rough film grains of the time.